Skip to main content

 • Your store’s customer analytics for the spend ranking (lifetime and 90-day) that identifies the top-spender side of the cohort.

-Quick rule for support tickets: when a merchant asks “how do you know these are my top spenders if Mailchimp does not have purchase data?”, explain that this is a cross-channel card, the spend comes from the store and the engagement from Mailchimp, joined together.
+Why the Vortex IQ cohort may legitimately differ from a Mailchimp segment alone: This card joins store spend with Mailchimp engagement, so it sees a cohort that neither system can fully identify on its own: Quick rule for support tickets: when a merchant asks “how do you know these are my top spenders if Mailchimp does not have purchase data?”, explain that this is a cross-platform card, the spend comes from the store and the engagement from Mailchimp, joined together.
 That join is precisely what makes the cohort visible: Mailchimp alone sees the email silence but not the spend, and the store alone sees the spend but not the email silence.
 The card’s whole value is identifying the customers who are simultaneously high-value and going quiet.

 Known limitations / merchant FAQs